seaweeddol/tdd-exercise/README.md

 Looking at our test suite and our test case names, answer:

 1. Which test cases seem to test the obvious core functionality of the method, and are **nominal test cases**?
+- can calculate the score for a pair of number cards
+- facecards have values calculated correctly
+- raises an ArgumentError for scores over 21
+- calculates aces as 11 where it does not go over 21
+- calculates aces as 1, if an 11 would cause the score to go over 21

 2. Which test cases seem to test the non-obvious requirements of the method, and are **edge test cases**?
+- raises an ArgumentError for invalid cards
+- raises an ArgumentError for hands larger than 5

 <details>